c-walls/Essay-Score-Predictions/README.md

 I developed several predictive models to estimate essay scores of the participants based on their keystroke data.
 All models were evaluated based on the RMSE of the predictions that they generated.
 A few of my best models are listed below and have been included in this repository:

-- Random Forest using hyperparameter tuning (RMSE: )
-- LightGBM using cross validation and feature selection (RMSE: )
+- LightGBM using cross validation and feature selection (RMSE: **0.613** on the Kaggle Leaderboard test set / **0.639** on cross-validation)
-- LightGBM using cross validation, feature selection, and a custom essay reconstructor algorithm with related features (RMSE: )
+- LightGBM using cross validation, feature selection, and a custom essay reconstructor algorithm with related features (RMSE: **0.615** on cross-validation)
+- Random Forest using hyperparameter tuning (RMSE: **0.633** on the Kaggle Leaderboard test set)

+The winning submission for this Kaggle competition had a 0.559 RMSE.
+Many of the top leaderboard teams utilized a custom essay reconstructor function similar to the one that I built for my LGBM_CV+FS+EssayReconstructor.ipynb model.
+While this essay reconstructor function and its corresponding features significantly improved my cross-validation RMSE, It caused an unknown error on the leaderboard test set and I ran out of time before resolving the issue.
+Other techniques used by top scoring teams, which I plan to use in the future, include ensembling, TF-IDF vectors to quantify the significance of certain words within the reconstructed essays, and the inclusion of external data